popey/snappy-docs/build-snaps/c.md

 ## DOSBox Snap

-Using a few lines of yaml and the snapcraft tool, a C application, it's dependencies can be packaged as a snap.
-We’ll break this down.
+Snaps are defined in a single yaml file placed in the root of your project.
+The DOSBox example shows the entire snapcraft.yaml for an existing project.
+We'll break this down.

 ```yaml
 name: dosbox